Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Comparison to existing literature

 This agrees with Eq.
-(140) in \cite{Saffer:2017ywl} and Eq.
-(101) in \cite{Foster:2006az}.
+(140) in Ref.~\cite{Saffer:2017ywl} and Eq.
+(101) in Ref.~\cite{Foster:2006az}.
 However, we do not agree with the total momentum loss of the system reported in Eq.
-(141) in \cite{Saffer:2017ywl} which is simply given by integrating the momentum fluxes in Eqs.~\eqref{eq:Momentum Flux app} over all directions $dS^j=n^jd^2\Omega$
+(141) in Ref.~\cite{Saffer:2017ywl} which is simply given by integrating the momentum fluxes in Eqs.~\eqref{eq:Momentum Flux app} over all directions $dS^j=n^jd^2\Omega$, as follows

 Indeed, in each expression above we differ by a factor of the velocities $\beta_\psi$.
-This discrepancy arises due to a typo in Eq.
-(49) in \cite{Saffer:2017ywl}\footnote{Confirmed by the corresponding authors.}, which states an erroneous transformation of the temporal derivatives.
+This discrepancy arises due to a typographical error in Eq.
+(49) in \cite{Saffer:2017ywl},\footnote{Confirmed by the corresponding authors.} which states an erroneous transformation of the temporal derivatives.